Coorparoo

 Coorparoo shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Coorparoo is significantly higher than broader benchmarks.
-49.8% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are the most common at 33.0%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.8%).
-Vocational pathways account for 24.2% of qualifications among those aged 15 and above, with advanced diplomas making up 10.6% and certificates 13.6%.
+Coorparoo's educational attainment is notably higher than broader benchmarks.
+49.8% of residents aged 15+ have university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+The area has a strong educational advantage with bachelor degrees being the most common at 33.0%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.8%).
+Vocational pathways account for 24.2% of qualifications among those aged 15+, including advanced diplomas (10.6%) and certificates (13.6%).

 Educational participation is high, with 29.8% of residents currently enrolled in formal education.
 This includes 10.4% in tertiary education, 7.2% in primary education, and 6.4% pursuing secondary education.
 There are 10 schools operating within Coorparoo, educating approximately 7,830 students.
-The area has above-average socio-educational conditions with an ICSEA score of 1088.
+The area has above-average socio-educational conditions with an ICSEA value of 1088.
 The educational mix includes 3 primary, 4 secondary, and 3 K-12 schools.
 Coorparoo functions as an education hub with 41.1 school places per 100 residents, significantly above the regional average of 20.3, attracting students from surrounding communities.

 Frequently Asked Questions - Education